-For those interested in a pedicure oriented foot spa, the HoMedics Foot Salon Pro is sure to please.
-This pedicure center has four attachments that pamper your feet like a trip to the day spa.
+For those interested in a pedicure oriented foot spa, the HoMedics Shower Bliss Footspa is sure to please.
+This pedicure center has three attachments that pamper your feet like a trip to the day spa.
 The pumice stones have different grits, there’s a brush as well as a roller to help you keep on top of your foot health and appearance.

 The heating element in this foot spa works very well.
 Other positives about this foot spa machine is that the bubbles are very powerful, the water stays hot (max 98 degrees), and is epsom salt safe.